davekempsell/CV/dk-cv.md

 I have recently taught myself how to make craft gin, and enjoy making new recipes and trying them out on willing friends and family.

+I love to learn, and enjoy reading on a variety of topics.
+I am currently teaching myself Python.